dsaad68/azurefunction-deltatable-pipeline-with-rust/README.md

 The Hadoop Filesystem driver for Azure Data Lake Storage Gen2 is identified by its scheme identifier "abfs," which stands for Azure Blob File System.
 Like other Hadoop Filesystem drivers, it uses a URI format to locate files and directories in a Data Lake Storage Gen2 account.
 For more details [here](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-cli).

+From Deltalake version `0.17.0`, can call the storage crate via: `deltalake::azure::register_handlers(None);` at the entrypoint for their code.
+For more information [here]([https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-cli](https://github.com/delta-io/delta-rs/releases/tag/rust-v0.17.0)).

 ```md
 abfss://<container_name>@<account_name>.dfs.core.windows.net/<path>/<file_name>
 https://<account_name>.blob.core.windows.net/<container_name>/<path>/<file_name>